Why Is My Homemade Wine Fizzy?

 Name: Ed W.

 Sorry to hear that your wine has gotten a little out of control.
 Let's see if we can figure out what's going on.
-There are basically two ways a wine can end up with gas in it.
+There are basically two ways a homemade wine can end up fizzy or bubbly.
 I'll go over them here:

 The only exception to the above is if you have added potassium sorbate to the wine, also known as wine stabilizer.
 If you have added this before bottling, then the chance have having a re-fermentation within the wine bottles is greatly diminished.
 The same holds true if you have sweetened the wine before bottling.
 You need to add potassium sorbate along with the sugar to eliminate a potential for a re-fermentation within the wine bottle.